sustainable-fsa/fsa-counties-dd17/README.md

 > No warranty is provided.
 Use at your own risk.

-The derivative `fsa-counties-dd17.geojson` was created by R. Kyle Bocinsky and is released under the [Creative Commons CCZero license](https://creativecommons.org/publicdomain/zero/1.0/).
+The derivatives `fsa-counties-dd17.topojson` and `fsa-counties-dd17-albers.topojson` were created by R. Kyle Bocinsky and are released under the [Creative Commons CCZero license](https://creativecommons.org/publicdomain/zero/1.0/).

 The [`fsa-counties-dd17.R`](fsa-counties-dd17.R) script is copyright R. Kyle Bocinsky, and is released under the [MIT License](LICENSE).